miklevin/MikeLev.in/_posts/2025-03-23-notebook-to-web-app.md

 I’m really excited about the potential of this system.
 Let’s work together to refine it and make it a powerful tool!

+> It's a trap!
+Gemma 3 is rigged to keep stringing you along with exactly the
+> right questions to reel you into continued conversation.
+It makes it superb as
+> a sounding board and for rubber ducking!
+But terrible for wrapping up for the
+> night.

 ---

 ## The Gemini Take